2014 Birbhum gang rape case

-2014 Birbhum gang rape case involves a gang rape which took place on 21 January 2014 in Birbhum district of West Bengal.
-When a 20-year-old tribal girl of Subolpur village was gang-raped by a group of people, as a punishment ordered by Salishi Sabha, a village kangaroo court, for having affair with a boy of a different community.
+The 2014 Birbhum gang rape case was the gang rape of a 20-year-old girl on 21 January 2014 in Birbhum district of West Bengal on the orders of a local so-called arbitration body.
+The 20-year-old girl from Subolpur village was gang-raped by a group of people, as a punishment ordered by Salishi Sabha, a village kangaroo court, for having affair with a boy of a different community.

-On 19 September 2014, a district court found all 13 persons accused guilty and sentenced them to 20 years imprisonment, the minimum sentence under the section (376(D) of IPC.
+On 19 September 2014, a district court found all 13 persons accused guilty and sentenced them to 20 years imprisonment, the minimum sentence under section 376(D) of IPC.

 Incident

 The incident took place on 21 January 2014 at Subolpur (Subhalpur) village within Labhpur police station area in the tribal-dominated Birbhum district.
-Previously, on 20 January, "summoned" by the Salishi Sabha, the victim and her boyfriend were caught, and detained through the day and night, they allegedly tied to a tree and also assaulted.
+Previously, on 20 January, "summoned" by the Salishi Sabha, the victim and her boyfriend were caught, and detained through the day and night, they were allegedly tied to a tree and also assaulted.
 Next, they were ordered by the kangaroo court to pay a Rs 50,000 fine.
 When the girl was unable to pay the fine, the gang rape was ordered.

-The Salishi Sabha, a kangaroo court was organised by the Gram Sabha, a village-level self-government institution, under the leadership of an elected Gram Panchayat leader.
-Sunil Soren, head of the Salishi Sabha also was involved in the rape.
+The Salishi Sabha, a kangaroo court, was organised by the Gram Sabha, a village-level self-government institution, under the leadership of an elected Gram Panchayat leader.
+Sunil Soren, head of the Salishi Sabha, was also one of the rapists.